I feel suicidal

 If you’re are in pain and you want the pain to stop, killing yourself may feel like a way of ending it.
 You may feel it is the only solution you have or the only way you can take control of what feels like an impossible situation.
 But these are feelings.
 It important for us to recognise our feelings and these may be quite natural feelings in many cases - but they are only feelings.
 Try to separate feelings from facts.
 These are facts:

 Look at the numbers.
-In 2012, 5,981 people killed themselves yet The Samaritans spoke to over 600,000 people who said they wanted to kill themselves.
+Each year, about 6,000 people take their own lives a year (6,507 in 2018) yet The Samaritans receive nearly six million calls for help, many of these from people who said they wanted to kill themselves.
 In other words, a lot of people consider suicide but far fewer do it and these numbers prove that talking to an organisation such as The Samaritans can make a difference.
 You have nothing to lose.

 On the MHF website you’ll find information for you to use as you wish.
 Nowhere on the MHF website will you be told what’s best.
 Except here.
 If you’re feeling suicidal, it’s best to tell someone.